 |How do I dispute a traffic or parking citation?

 |How may I contact a Patrol Officer?

 |How do I get a Concealed Handgun License?

 |May I build a fire on the beach?

 |New resident welcoming information packet

 |Taxi Driver Permit Application

 Pharmaceutical Disposal Program

-In January 2010, the Newport Police Department began providing the Pharmaceutical Disposal Program as a public service to properly dispose of expired or unwanted pharmaceuticals.
-The Newport Police Department, with the support of the Partnership Against Alcohol and Drug Abuse (PAADA) and Addiction Prevention and Recovery Committee (APARC), placed the Pharmaceutical Disposal Collection Box in the lobby of City Hall, across from the Police Department.
+The Newport Police Department provides the Oregon State Medicine Disposal Program as a public service to properly dispose of expired or unwanted pharmaceuticals.
+The Disposal Collection Box is located in the lobby of City Hall at the the Police Department counter.
 Placement in this area allows members of the public to ask questions and to easily receive assistance from NPD staff.
-Hours are Monday through Friday, 8:00 a.m. to 5:00 p.m.
+Hours are Monday through Thursday, 8:00 a.m. to 5:00 p.m.

 The contents of the collection box are removed periodically and disposed of at an authorized site.
 The cost to dispose of the drugs was only a few dollars.